-Sophie’s new book, Rock Idols: a guide to Dartmoor in 28 tors – is out in April 2025 with Wild Things Publishing, It is a co-production with with her husband Alex Murdin, and features amazing new drawings (by Alex) of the moor’s charismatic natural monoliths.
+Sophie’s new book, Rock Idols: a guide to Dartmoor in 28 tors – is out now with Wild Things Publishing.
+It is a co-production with her husband Alex Murdin, and features amazing new drawings (by Alex) of the moor’s charismatic natural monoliths.

 About Rock Idols: